msanders25/msanders25/README.md

 Since 2017, alongside my time at Eide Bailly and after, I have worked for Hall Labs creating drawings as a patent illustrator to be used in patent applications.
 I collaborate with patent attorneys and engineers to produce complex drawings to secure IP rights.

 Continuously expanding my skill set, I am actively learning advanced techniques relevant to data/financial analyst roles to enhance my ability to derive actionable insights.

-- 📫 How to reach me:

-  msdata2995@gmail.com

-  www.linkedin.com/in/matthew-sanders-5541a2188

 - ⚡ Fun fact: Outside work, I'm at the tennis/pickleball courts enjoying the competition!